 At Lincoln Military Housing (LMH), we strive to continually improve the quality of life for service members and their families.
-Each year we participate in Window Safety Week to bring awareness to military families.
-We strive to provide a safe home by making information available to you and your family.
+Our goal is to bring awareness to military families and we strive to provide a safe home by making information available to you and your family.

-The goal of this week is for families to learn to safeguard against accidental window falls.
+The goal of window safety awareness is for families to learn to safeguard against accidental window falls.

 Windows rank as one of the top five hidden hazards in the home.
 The U.S. Consumer Product Safety Commission reminds everyone that it only takes 5 minutes to prevent a child or pet from falling out of a window.

 Every year, more than 5,100 children are treated in the ER for injuries due to window falls. - Nationwide Children's Hospital